SNAP Losses: How You Can Help

 How you can help:

-Help provide direct cash assistance to families with children and elderly households who have lost SNAP by supporting United Way’s Neighbor United.
+Support United Way’s Neighbors United Emergency Response Fund, which provides direct cash assistance to families with children and elderly households who have lost SNAP.

 - Give to The Community Foundation’s Basic Needs Fund, which helps ensure our neighbors have access to the most foundational items and services they need to live.
 Since 2020, the Fund has been meeting urgent needs across Greater New Haven.